rusi-ns/rusi-ns-web/wp-content/plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.3.15 - 15 Dec 2016 =
+* Fixed : Exceptions were not shown in custom column on Pages screen
+* Fixed : Pro - Page editing access did not grant Media Library access for attached files (site-wide capabilities or a supplemental Media role was also required)
+* Fixed : Pro - Media files editable to a limited user based on parent page access could not be updated (also requires PP Collaborative Editing 2.3.13)

+= 2.3.14 - 7 Dec 2016 =
+* Compat : WP 4.7 - Fatal error when nav menu includes a category / term
+* Compat : WP 4.7 (Pro) - Fatal error when term-restricted non-Administrator saves a post
+* Compat : WP 4.7 - PHP Warnings in wp-admin
+* Compat : WP 4.7 (Pro) - Term assignment exceptions were not applied to new 'assign_term' capability check (also requires PP Collaborative Editing 2.3.9)
+* Fixed : Term exceptions were not shown in custom column on Categories / Terms screen

 = 2.3.13 - 17 Jul 2016 =
 * Fixed : _trashed suffix was added to post slug inappropriately under some conditions